Ten Most Frequently Asked Questions About the HPV Vaccine

 The second ad campaign by Merck is called Versed, and focuses on reaching out to young millennials with an educational question and answer approach.
 Some liked the approach, but I question how effective it will be on a population that has had all of their vaccination decisions made by their parents when they were growing up.

 32) What is the Vaccine Adverse Event Reporting System (VAERS), and how good is it in tracking harm caused by vaccines?Open or CloseThe Vaccine Adverse Event Reporting System (VAERS) is a reporting process that has been put in place for patients or doctors to record information about problems observed after people have been vaccinated.
 Its purpose is widely misunderstood.
-It does NOT exist to track specific and prove adverse reactions caused by vaccines; it is simply there to record information.
+It does NOT exist to track specific and proven adverse reactions caused by vaccines; it is simply there to record information.
 The purpose of the system is clearly denoted on the VAERS website as follows:

 “When evaluating data from VAERS, IT IS IMPORTANT TO NOTE THAT FOR ANY REPORTED EVENT, NO CAUSE-AND-EFFECT RELATIONSHIP HAS BEEN ESTABLISHED.
 Reports of all possible associations between vaccines and adverse events (possible side effects) are filed in VAERS.
 Therefore, VAERS COLLECTS DATA ON ANY ADVERSE EVENT FOLLOWING VACCINATION, BE IT COINCIDENTAL OR TRULY CAUSED BY A VACCINE.
 THE REPORT OF AN ADVERSE EVENT TO VAERS IS NOT DOCUMENTATION THAT A VACCINE CAUSED THE EVENT.”